How to Reset Blackstone Regulator (6- Steps)

 If you find bubbles, it indicates gas leakage.
 If there is a leakage of gas, you need to change the regulator, and if not, then use the griddle regularly.

 Do not forget to turn off all the gas knobs before you test the gas.
-If you do not notice any gas leakage, you should anyway release the regulator’s pressure.
+If you do not notice any gas leakage, you should release the regulator’s pressure.

-If the burners of your griddle are rusted or dirty, it is possible that they become an obstacle in passing high flames.
 Sometimes, the rusted burners do not release the proper gas pressure which results in low flames and low heat.
 It can also cause yellow or orange flame from the burner.

 The solution to a rusted or dirty burner is very simple- clean, but how?
 First, you need to make sure that your griddle is off that, including all the knobs.